In the Beginning…

 Peacock Acres currently offers four unique residential programs designed to meet the growing needs of foster youth.

-Today, Ernest Howard remains the CEO and head of Peacock Acres and Nancy Edgin still works with (and spoils!) the kids.
+Today, Ernest Howard remains the Executive Director and head of Peacock Acres and Nancy Edgin still works with (and spoils!) the kids.